What is Interpol?

 Who is subject to Red Notices?

 The Red Notices are issued by the INTERPOL for fugitives who are wanted either for prosecution or to serve a sentence in prison.
 This follows the judicial process in this country issued a request.
-It is not necessarily the country of origin of individuals, but the country where the crimes were committed.
+In fact, It is not necessarily the country of origin of individuals, but the country where the crimes were committed.

 When a person sought for prosecution, they have not been convicted and should be considered innocent until proven guilty.
-A person trying to serve the sentence means they have been found guilty by a court in the issuing country.
+Moreover, A person trying to serve the sentence means they have been found guilty by a court in the issuing country.

 What checks will be done before the Red Notice is issued?